Treats certain types of cancer called cutaneous T-cell lymphoma (CTCL) and peripheral T-cell lymphoma (PTCL).

 - Using this medicine while you are pregnant can harm your unborn baby.
 Use an effective form of birth control to keep from getting pregnant.
 If you think you have become pregnant while using the medicine, tell your doctor right away.

-- Make sure your doctor knows if you are breastfeeding, or if you have kidney disease, liver disease, heart disease, heart rhythm problems (such as congenital long QT syndrome), or high or low potassium or magnesium in the blood.
+- Make sure your doctor knows if you are breastfeeding, or if you have kidney disease, liver disease, heart or blood vessel disease, heart rhythm problems (such as QT prolongation), high or low potassium or magnesium in the blood, or any type of infection.

 - This medicine lowers the number of some types of blood cells in your body.
 Because of this, you may bleed or get infections more easily.
 To help with these problems, avoid being near people who are sick or have infections.
 Wash your hands often.
 Stay away from rough sports or other situations where you could be bruised, cut, or injured.
 Brush and floss your teeth gently.
 Be careful when using sharp objects, including razors and fingernail clippers.

 - This medicine can cause changes in heart rhythms, such as a condition called QT prolongation.
-It may change the way your heart beats and cause fainting or serious side effects in some patients.
-Contact your doctor right away if you have any symptoms of heart rhythm problems, such as fast, pounding, or irregular heartbeats; chest pain; or shortness of breath.
+Contact your doctor right away if you have any symptoms of heart rhythm problems, such as fast, pounding, or uneven heartbeats, chest pain, shortness of breath, or dizziness.

 - Your doctor will need to check your blood at regular visits while you are using this medicine.
 Be sure to keep all appointments.